Michael Duane Johnson (born September 13, 1967) is an American retired sprinter who became Olympic

 On July 18, 2004, the International Association of Athletics Federations (IAAF) ruled that Jerome Young was ineligible to compete in Sydney and annulled all his past results, including those achieved as part of relay teams.
 Young had competed for the USA team in the heats and semi-final of this event.
 Therefore, the United States team was stripped of the gold medal and Nigeria, Jamaica, and the Bahamas were moved up one position each.[18]
 On July 22, 2005, the Court of Arbitration for Sport (CAS) overturned this decision and restored the original finish order of the race based on a ruling that a team should not be disqualified because of a doping offense by an athlete who did not compete in the finals.[19]
 Then in June 2008, Antonio Pettigrew "admitted in court he cheated to win" by using banned performance-enhancing substances, and agreed to return his gold medal.[20]
 Johnson announced that he would return his own gold medal, won as part of the relay team with Pettigrew.
 Johnson stated that he felt "cheated, betrayed and let down" by what Pettigrew had done at the Games.[21]
 Pettigrew died by suicide in 2010.

 Johnson has run 200 m in under 19.80 seconds six times, and he has run the distance in less than 20 seconds twenty-three times.
-He holds nine of the top 50 200 m performances of all time.[21]
-Johnson has run twenty-two 400 m races in under 44 seconds; he holds twenty-two of the top 50 and four of the top ten 400 m performances of all time.[21]
+He holds nine of the top 50 200 m performances of all time.[22]
+Johnson has run twenty-two 400 m races in under 44 seconds; he holds twenty-two of the top 50 and four of the top ten 400 m performances of all time.[22]
 Over the course of his career, he twice set the world record in the 200 m, three times set the world record as part of the 4 × 400 m relay team, twice set the indoor 400 m world record, set the outdoor 400 m world record once, and set the 300 m mark once.
-In 2002 Johnson was awarded the world record for running 200 m in slippers.
-The record was set during an episode of mythbusters, Johnson completed the record in a time 21.05 seconds.
-Johnson commented after the event that 'slippers are on a level playing field with running spikes'

 Johnson was elected to the United States Track and Field Hall of Fame in 2004, where his 200 m performance at the 1996 Olympics was named the greatest track and field moment of the last 25 years.[2]

-Since retiring from competitive track, Johnson currently works as a television commentator, often for the BBC in the United Kingdom, where he has also written columns for the Daily Telegraph and The Times newspapers.
-Johnson first appeared for the BBC in 2001 at the World Championships and at the 2002 Commonwealth Games in Manchester.[22][23]
+Since retiring from competitive track in 2001,[23][24] Johnson has worked as a television commentator, often for the BBC in the United Kingdom, where he has also written columns for the Daily Telegraph and The Times newspapers.
+Johnson first appeared for the BBC in 2001 at the World Championships and at the 2002 Commonwealth Games in Manchester.[25][26]
 He subsequently was part of the BBC's presenting team at the 2004 Olympic Games in Athens, 2008 Olympic Games in Beijing, 2012 Olympic Games in London, 2016 Olympic Games in Rio de Janeiro, 2020 Olympic Games in Tokyo, and 2024 Olympic Games in Paris.
 He was in the BBC commentary booth for the men's 400 meters final in Rio de Janeiro to see his world record broken by Wayde van Niekerk, saying about van Niekerk's performance, "Oh my God!
 From lane eight, a world record.
 He took it out so quick.
 I have never seen anything from 200 to 400 like that.
 That was a massacre from Wayde van Niekerk.
-He just put those guys away."[24]
+He just put those guys away."[27]

 In 2007 Johnson opened Michael Johnson Performance, at McKinney, Texas, a training facility for youth athletes aged 9 to 18 and professional athletes in all sports.[28]
 The company works with Olympic teams and football clubs and has operations around the world.
 Michael Johnson Performance currently works with Arsenal, assisting in the development of young players in their academy.[29]